maayange17/Source-Separation-Study-using-a-Transformer/README.md

 ### 1. Spacetimeformer - https://github.com/QData/spacetimeformer
 ### 2. Hdemucs - https://github.com/facebookresearch/demucs <br/>
 Try to follow to installation of libraries in each project before you start with our code!
+To understand how to run basic Hdemucs, you need to read first: https://github.com/facebookresearch/demucs/blob/main/docs/training.md
+After the basic installations and understand of running the demucs, you may strat!

 ## Changes in code + debug
 ### 1. Copysongfiles